reed-college/cs-virtualmachine/README.md

 # Installation of the Virtual Machine

-We provide a customised [`Vagrantfile`](https://www.vagrantup.com/docs/vagrantfile/) via a Github repository.
+We provide a customized [`Vagrantfile`](https://www.vagrantup.com/docs/vagrantfile/) via a Github repository.
 This allows us to provide updates as the lab configuration changes.
 Apart from this the standard Vagrant workflows apply.

 Mac and Linux setup with Git: